sheikhazad/Chcken_Eggs_Solution_By_Singleton_DP/README.md

 What's the solution?
+==> One of the possble solution is to use Singleton design pattern.

 B] Always Passed case: Solution by Singleton Design Pattern ==> See all PassedXXX.hpp/cpp and SingletonDP.hpp/cpp files

   1) Here, no global variable is created but replaced by Singleton objects.
-  2) As in A].1) Flow is same but PassedMain.cpp use singleton object of PassedEgg instead of global variable
+  2) As in A].1) Flow is same but PassedMain.cpp use singleton object of PassedEgg instead of global object
   3) As in A].2) Flow is same but PassededEgg constructor use singleton object of PassedChicken to invoke PassedChicken::displayChicken()
-  4) As singleton objects are created at first usage, ordering issue does not exist unlike global variables.
+  4) As singleton objects are created at first usage, ordering issue does not exist unlike global objects.
   5) Thus program will run successfully always.